ZFengde/Turtlebot_Env/README.md

 # Turtlebot3 Pybullet Gym Environment

-Clone the code, and then install the environment from root directory (where setup.py is):
+Clone the code, and then install the environment from root directory (where setup.py located):

 ```
 pip install -e .